PriyanshiNegi01/DBMS-Oracle-SQL-Queries/README.md

 # DBMS (Database Management System)
-The above files contain the code and their corresponding outputs.
-All the queries are written in Oracle SQL.
+The above files contain the Oracle SQL queries and their corresponding outputs.

 1. DDL Commands
 2. DML Commands